BALCO scandal: Barry Bonds

 Barry Bonds, the former San Francisco Giants outfielder, who holds the major league records for home runs in both a single season and a career, has never been caught explicitly using steroids and has steadfastly denied any allegations against him.
 Critics of Bonds pointed to his large increase in size late in his career, as well as his improvement primarily in his power numbers, despite his age.
 Bonds's trainer, Greg Anderson, was sentenced to jail time after refusing to testify against Bonds before a grand jury investigating the slugger for perjury.
-Mark Fainaru-Wada and Lance Williams, reporters for the San Francisco Chronicle, profiled Bonds' alleged use of performance-enhancing substances in their 2006 book Game of Shadows.
+Lance Williams and Mark Fainaru-Wada, reporters for the San Francisco Chronicle, profiled Bonds' alleged use of performance-enhancing substances in their 2006 book Game of Shadows.
 The reporters used Bonds' testimony in front of a grand jury, and refused to reveal their source for the court documents.
 The U.S. government sought charges against them for leaking the testimony, but dropped them when a former attorney for Conte pleaded guilty to doing so.

 Bonds, like Giambi, has never been punished by the MLB in any way because he has not yet failed any drug test.
+However, neither he nor Giambi has been elected to the National Baseball Hall of Fame, despite Bonds being at or near the top in several career statistical categories, such as home runs and wins above replacement, two statistics that the voters take into serious consideration.
+The general consensus around baseball is that it is his alleged use of steroids and role in the BALCO scandal that has led the Baseball Writers' Association of America (BWAA) hall of fame voters to not include him on their ballots despite his incredibly productive career.

 On November 15, 2007, Bonds was indicted for perjury and obstruction of justice based on his grand jury testimony in this investigation.
 The trial began on March 21, 2011; he was convicted on April 13, 2011, on a single charge of obstruction of justice; the other charges were dismissed.
 In 2015, Bonds' conviction was overturned by a 10–1 vote of an en banc panel of the United States Court of Appeals for the Ninth Circuit.